open-vianu/vianu-fraudcrawler/README.md

 python -m fraudcrawler.launch_demo_pipeline
 ```

-### Customize your pipeline
+### Customize the pipeline
-Start by initializing your client
+Start by initializing the client
 ```python
 from fraudcrawler import FraudCrawlerClient